Some Tunisians celebrate ahead of constitution vote result

 “The future is not clear and we do not see anything clear.
 We are thinking about the future of our children and our country and we want to see it advanced.
 It is a really unfortunate situation and we hope for a better tomorrow” said Hmid.

 With Saied’s critics calling for a boycott of the referendum, turnout was a sticking point for the president.
-Many observers expected a low voter turnout partly because the boycott but also because of Tunisians’ disenchantment with politics and their struggles with rising inflation that has reached 8.1%.
+Observers expected a low voter turnout partly because the boycott but also because of many Tunisians’ disenchantment with politics and people’s preoccupation with daily struggles, exacerbated by rising inflation that has reached 8.1%.

 ISIE President Farouk Bouaskar said late Monday that preliminary figures suggested a turnout of 27.5% of 9.3 million registered voters.

+Former Parliamentary Speaker Samira Chawachi said three-quarters of Tunisians had shown that “they will not engage in this crime that is being committed against democracy and Tunisia.”

+The National Salvation Front, a coalition of opposition parties and groups, on Tuesday urged Saied to resign, calling the referendum results a “fiasco”.
+Opposition “Attayar” party leader Ghazi Chaouachi, denounced “the distortion of reality and the lies” that he said marked the referendum process.

-Saied had sidestepped an AP question whether a low turn out would cast doubt on the referendum’s validity.
-Speaking as we walked with supporters early Tuesday, Saied said that he had tried to get “as many Tunisians as possible engaged with this election”.
+Saied had sidestepped an AP question whether a low turnout would cast doubt on the referendum’s validity.
+Speaking to the media as he walked with supporters early Tuesday, Saied said that he had tried to get “as many Tunisians as possible engaged with this election”.

 Copyright 2022 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.